-Agencies must follow NRS 334.010 and chapter 1500 of this manual when purchasing vehicles, including:
+Agencies must follow NRS 334.010 and Chapter 1500 of this manual when purchasing vehicles, including:

-- State fleets based in Clark County and Washoe County may be subject to alternate fuel vehicle acquisition requirements per NAC 486A.
-Agencies are responsible for ensuring all vehicle purchases meet the requirements of NAC 486A if applicable.
-Law enforcement and emergency vehicles are exempt from NAC 486A.
-Fleets based in Clark County may also be subject to the alternative fuel vehicle purchase requirements of the federal Energy Policy Act of 1992 (Public Law 102-486).
-The Nevada State Office of Energy reports on Energy Policy Act compliance for the State's fleet to the U.S. Department of Energy and can provide guidance on meeting vehicle purchase requirements. - 2.
+- 1. Agencies must complete a Board of Examiners Request for Approval to Purchase a State Vehicle form and submit to the Governor's Finance Office. - 2.
+Fleets based in Clark County or Nye County may be subject to the alternative fuel vehicle purchase requirements of the federal Energy Policy Act of 1992 (Public Law 102-486).
+The Nevada Governor's Office of Energy reports on Energy Policy Act compliance for the State's fleet to the U.S. Department of Energy and can provide guidance on meeting vehicle purchase requirements. - 3.
 Vehicles with a police package are recommended for all law enforcement work.
-Agencies should reference NRS 484A.480 prior to purchasing emergency lights to ensure lights are authorized. - 3.
-Agencies purchasing new passenger sedans with a vehicle classification size of either compact or intermediate are required to purchase vehicles that have achieved the SmartWay or SmartWay Elite certification pursuant to the federal Green Vehicle Guide.
-A listing of approved vehicles can be viewed on the Purchasing Division website at: http://purchasing.nv.gov/.
-Agencies may also view the federal green vehicle guide at Green Vehicle Guide | US EPA.
-The Board of Examiners must approve any exemptions to this requirement. - 4.
-Law enforcement vehicles are exempt from the SmartWay and SmartWay Elite requirement.
-Other agencies requesting an exemption for a specific vehicle purchase must request the exemption by submitting a Vehicle Order Justification Sheet with their requisition to Purchasing.
+Agencies should reference NRS 484A.480 prior to purchasing emergency lights to ensure lights are authorized. - 4.
+State agencies are required to utilize the contracts awarded by the Department of Administration's Purchasing Division for Fleet, Alternative Fuel and Police vehicles and submit a Vehicle Order Form with their requisition to Purchasing.